arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 myAPI = dogNums :<|> cats
 ```

-Because the path portion is ignored, we can change it to this:
+Because the `path` argument is ignored, it can be changed to this:

 ```haskell
 myAPI :: ServerT (Get '[JSON] [Int]) (EitherT ServantErr IO)